 If you love flowers and like being part of a jolly team, please phone

 Tina Owen on: 01306 882978.

-We have a dedicated team of Eucharistic Ministers who assist Fr Tony in taking Holy Communion and visiting the our frail and elderly.
+We have a dedicated team of Eucharistic Ministers who assist Fr Simon in taking Holy Communion and visiting the our frail and elderly.
 If you would like to be on our visiting list please call the Parish Office on 01306 882433.
 Also if any parishioner becomes ill or has to go into hospital, please let us know.

 This year's Annual Mass of Healing has been postponed due to Covid-19.